Transport in Luton: Bus and coach services

-Bus services are primarily operated by Arriva Shires & Essex, Centrebus and Grant Palmer.
+Bus services are primarily operated by Arriva Herts & Essex, Centrebus and Grant Palmer.
 A number of longer distance coach services operate from Luton Station Interchange and the Luton Airport bus station.

 Luton to Dunstable Busway

 The Luton to Dunstable Busway is a guided bus connecting Dunstable, Houghton Regis and Luton with Luton Airport.
 The guided busway runs for 13.4 kilometres (8.3 miles) and was opened in September 2013.

 Luton Airport

 Luton Airport is 2 mi from Junction 10 of the M1 and is the fourth-largest airport serving the London area, after Heathrow, Gatwick and Stansted, and is one of London's six international airports along with London City Airport and London Southend Airport.
 The airport is a hub for EasyJet, TUI Airways and Ryanair.

 Luton DART

 A, automated people mover/light rail transit line links Luton Airport with Luton Airport Parkway.
 It opened in March 2023 and, after an initial trial run, will provide a 24-hour service to and from the airport.
 It is expect to open 24 hours per day three weeks later.